flamapy/uvlparser/README.md

 antlr4 -Dlanguage=Python3 -no-listener UVL.g4
 ```

+With this, any grammar change or update done to the UVL.g4 file will be effective.

+## Usage and integration

-After that, get_tree.py gives us a method that, when given an uvl file via absolute path, a ParseTree object is returned.
+With the grammar defined and the parser generated, get_tree.py gives us a method that, when given an uvl file via absolute path, a ParseTree object is returned.
 ParseTree is an ANTLR object which represents an AST-ish structure of the file we read with the defined grammar.

 [This file] performs a transformation from an ANTLR ParseTree to a fm_metamodel-structured FM.
 Pretty much every way to obtain data from this ParseTree can be seen there.